-Objective:

-The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+Objective: The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
 The assignments are designed so students can demonstrate the depth of knowledge related to the course content.

-Format:

-• This assignment should be double-spaced.
-Include your name at the top of the first page.
-12-point Calibri font is preferred.
+Format: This assignment will be double-spaced.
+Do not include title pages.
+Include your name, course name/number and facilitator's name at the top left of the first page.
+Place a title, center-aligned on the first page.
+12-point acceptable font is preferred.
 Each entry should be a minimum of 750 words and a maximum of 1000 words in length and should follow APA7 guidelinesStudents will be evaluated according to the attached rubric: Problem Solving Proposal Rubric.

 How to avoid plagiarism?
 The simplest way to avoid plagiarism is to reference any source properly (using both in-text, parenthetical citations in the body of your assignment and a "References" page at the end.
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
 Referencing must conform to the APA7 referencing formats outlined in your assigned textbook.